keithrbennett/rika/README.md

 * Ruby code passed to `rexe`
   * `map` is called on the array to extract the content type from each parsed document hash
   * `tally` is called on the resulting array to get the count of each content type
+  * `sort` is called on the hash to sort it by key (content type) and return an array of 2-element arrays
+  * `to_h` is called on the array of 2-element arrays to convert it back to a hash

 Here is another example that prints out the 5 most common words in all the parsed text, and their counts, as "pretty" JSON: